 Mazower, who has written extensively in the past about the Balkans and the Nazi occupation of Greece, is the Ira D. Wallach Professor of History at Columbia University.

-His upcoming book titled “The Greek Revolution of 1821 and the Making of Modern Greece,” is to be published later this year by Penguin.
+His book titled “The Greek Revolution of 1821 and the Making of Modern Greece,” was published last year by Penguin.

 The war of Independence lasted for many years